autodarts/docs/content/en/getting-started/hardware-requirements.md

 ---
-title: "Hardware Requirements"
+title: Hardware Requirements
-language: "English"
-author: "Steve_Mutter"
+author: Steve_Mutter
+lang: en
 weight: 0
-lang: "en"
 ---

 The software is designed to run on most hardware, and should work on any system with equivalent or better specifications.